 3.4.
 Footnotes should be numbered consecutively throughout the whole text.

 4.1.
-Main text of the manuscript should be followed by the bibliographical list (“References”), the numbered and alphabetically arranged.
+The main text of the manuscript should be followed by the bibliographical list (“References”, 2 lists – “Литература” and “References” for manuscripts in Russian), numbered and alphabetically arranged.
 References should provide information for every secondary source cited in the manuscript (books, journal articles, doctoral dissertations).

 4.2.
 References should be made in accordance with Pravovedenie Style Guidelines.
 If Pravovedenie Style Guidelines don’t cover the issue, Russian state standards apply to materials "Литература", and Chicago Style (Author – Date) – to materials in "References".